-Linear - intensity along line defined by two user selected points

-Radial - intensity as a function of angle in a circular region.
+Linear - intensity along line defined by two user selected points Radial - intensity as a function of angle in a circular region.
 The user defines a diameter which is then rotated about its center.
 Optionally, the resulting 'unfolded' radial distribution can be symmetrized by auto-seeking a threshold level and aligning at that common level.
-This routine was written to explore radial distributions in particles.
-It is also useful for analysis of azimuthal orientation effects probed by linear dichroism.
+(This routine was written to explore radial distributions in particles.
+It is also useful for analysis of azimuthal orientation effects probed by linear dichroism.)

-Ratio to - computes ratio of the displayed image to that in a user-identified buffer with optional scaling.
-Images are matched by their (x,y) scales.
+Ratio to - computes ratio of 2 buffers with optional scaling.
+Images are matched by (x,y) scales horizontal > auto Replace line for each direction: vertical > manual

-Remove zeros - replaces zero value pixels with a local average. (used to de-speckles images with dropouts)
+Remove zeros - replaces zero value pixels with a local average. (despeckles images with dropouts)